The Wall Discography

 Same recording, different names.
 An unauthorized bootleg collection of production demo tracks, probably from sometime around the third production demos.
 Although many of these tracks were later released in higher quality on The Wall: Immersion box set, there are still a good number of unique and interesting versions here.

-In 2004, Divided We Fall: The Wall Live at Earls Court, a good-quality bootleg DVD, surfaced.
-Mastered from a low-generation video tape, the clarity of the video is much better than most other non-official footage of the 1980-1981 Wall live shows.
+In 2004, Divided We Fall: The Wall Live at Earls Court a good-quality bootleg DVD of a complete The Wall live show surfaced.
+Mastered from a low-generation video tape, the picture clarity is much better than most other non-official footage of the 1980-1981 Wall live shows.